Guidance for new and existing businesses

 Trading Standards are getting an increasing number of complaints from businesses who feel they have been 'scammed' or 'ripped off' by other so called 'businesses'.

 For more information on business scams go to the Action Fraud website.

 Primary Authority partnerships offer comprehensive advice for businesses that supply goods nationally.
-For more information on Primary Authority partnerships please visit the BRDO website.
+For more information on Primary Authority partnerships please see this primary authority guidance.
 Primary Authority partnerships are a chargeable service.

 The County Council's service levels and standards are set out in the Business Advice Policy document.